psaux-it/woocommerce-aras-kargo/README.md

 - gnu sed
 - gnu awk
 - stat
+- paste
 - woocommerce AST plugin free (https://wordpress.org/plugins/woo-advanced-shipment-tracking/)

 ## User Defined Settings
 Please set below settings manually in the script.
 While auto update triggers we always keep these settings.
 So it is enough to set one time.
-For mail notification you need working mail server like postfix with 'mail' command which comes with mailutils package.
+For mail notification you need working mail server like postfix with 'mail' command which comes with mailutils linux package.

 - error_log
 - access_log